Admitted Student Frequently Asked Questions

 Note: These items include official transcripts,

-technical standards form, disability insurance form, and Sexual Assault Prevention for Graduate Students (SAPG) training completion.
+technical standards form, and the disability insurance form.
 Be sure to include a "real" signature (digital e-signatures not accepted) on the technical standards

 form and to designate a beneficiary on the disability insurance form.